2010–11 Chicago Blackhawks season: Playoffs

-The Blackhawks returned to the playoffs for the third straight season and were defending their championship of the Stanley Cup as the 8th seed.
+The Blackhawks returned to the playoffs for the third straight season and were defending their championship of the Stanley Cup as the 8th and final seed.
 The Blackhawks played the Canucks for the third straight postseason.
 In the previous two rounds, the Blackhawks defeated the Canucks twice, four games to two.
 The Blackhawks were down three games to none, but managed to tie up the series facing elimination.
 The Blackhawks became just the seventh team in NHL history to come back to tie an 0–3 deficit in the playoffs.
 The Blackhawks lost in overtime in game seven to an Alex Burrows goal for a 2–1 loss.